kaseydoesmarketing/lrkjktnfdFIXED/replit.md

 - Created Privacy Policy and Terms of Service pages based on provided legal documents
 - Added routing for /privacy and /terms pages with proper navigation
 - Integrated privacy and terms links into login page footer
+- Diagnosed and fixed 404 routing issues for privacy and terms pages
+- Changed routing syntax to use component functions for proper rendering
+- Added debug logging to track component rendering and routing behavior

 ## Deployment Configuration
 - Application ready for Replit private deployment